-\$6.8 million of capitalized leases; \$23.8 million of letters of credit outstanding; and \$200.0 million of senior secured notes due 2012.
+At September 30, 2003, the notes and the guarantees ranked junior to the Senior Debt, consisting of: • \$57.6 million of senior secured indebtedness under the senior secured credit facility, as amended; • \$53.2 million of secured floor plan financing; 6 • \$6.8 million of capitalized leases; • \$23.8 million of letters of credit outstanding; and • \$200.0 million of senior secured notes due 2012.
 In addition, \$68.6 million was available for borrowing (based on the borrowing base assets) on a senior basis under the senior secured credit facility, as amended.
-However, based on our quarterly financial covenants and taking into account the standby letters of credit outstanding, availability under the senior secured credit facility, as amended.
-However, based on our quarterly financial covenants and taking into account the standby letters of credit outstanding, availability under the senior secured credit facility, as amended, and the indenture, we may incur additional senior debt under our senior secured credit facility, as amended.
+However, based on our quarterly financial covenants and taking into account the standby letters of credit outstanding, availability under the senior secured credit facility, as amended, was approximately \$21.0 million as of September 30, 2003.
+Subject to restrictions under the senior secured credit facility, as amended, credit facility, as amended, and the indenture, we may incur additional senior debt under our senior secured credit facility, as amended.
 There is no limit to the amount of such additional senior debt.
 Optional Redemption The notes may be redeemed at any time on or after June 15, 2007, in whole or in part, in cash at the redemption prices described in this prospectus, plus accrued and unpaid interest to the date of redemption.
-In addition, on or before June 15, 2005, on one or more occasions, up to an aggregate of 35% of the aggregate principal amount of notes issued under the indenture may be redeemed at a redemption price of 112.5% with the proceeds of certain

-equity offerings within 60 days of the closing of those equity offerings.
+In addition, on or before June 15, 2005, on one or more occasions, up to an aggregate of 35% of the aggregate principal amount of notes issued under the indenture may be redeemed at a redemption price of 112.5% with the proceeds of certain equity offerings within 60 days of the closing of those equity offerings.
 That redemption may be made only if, after the redemption, at least 65% of the aggregate principal amount of notes issued under the indenture remains outstanding.
 Change of Control Upon a change of control, H&E Equipment Services and H&E Finance will be required to make an offer to repurchase the notes at a price in cash equal to 101% of the principal amount of the notes on the date of purchase, plus accrued and unpaid interest and liquidated damages, if any, to the date of repurchase.
 However, we may not have the cash necessary to enable us to repurchase the notes at the required premium upon a change of control.
 See "Description of Notes-Repurchase at the Option of Holders-Change of Control."

-Certain Covenants The indenture governing the notes contains covenants that, among other things, limit H&E Equipment Services' and H&E Finance's ability and the ability of the restricted subsidiaries to:

-incur additional indebtedness;
+Certain Covenants The indenture governing the notes contains covenants that, among other things, limit H&E Equipment Services' and H&E Finance's ability and the ability of the restricted subsidiaries to: incur additional indebtedness; • create liens; • engage in sale-leaseback transactions; • pay dividends or make other equity distributions; • purchase or redeem capital stock; • make investments; • sell assets; • engage in transactions with affiliates; and • effect a consolidation or merger.

-create liens;

-engage in sale-leaseback transactions;

-• pay dividends or make other equity distributions;

-purchase or redeem capital stock;

-make investments;

-• sell assets;

-engage in transactions with affiliates; and

-effect a consolidation or merger.

 These limitations are subject to a number of important qualifications and exceptions.
 For more details, see the section "Description of Notes-Certain Covenants."
 7